xuankimtran/docs-1/pages/katalon-studio/docs/webui-take-screenshot.md

     - "/katalon-studio/docs/webui-take-screenshot/"
 description:
 ---
-In this section, you will find key example uses of WebUI keywords.
-Those examples demonstrate how to take screenshots using WebUI keywords, as well as optional settings and triggers.
+In this section, you will find examples that illustrate uses of WebUI keywords.
+Those examples demonstrate how to take screenshots using WebUI keywords, as well as optional settings.

 ## Parameters